The House of the Rising Sun: Van Ronk arrangement

 In late 1961, Bob Dylan recorded the song for his debut album, released in March 1962.
 That release had no songwriting credit, but the liner notes indicate that Dylan learned this version of the song from Dave Van Ronk.
 In an interview for the documentary No Direction Home, Van Ronk said that he was intending to record the song and that Dylan copied his version.
 Van Ronk recorded it soon thereafter for the album Just Dave Van Ronk.

 The Animals' version

 An interview with Eric Burdon revealed that he first heard the song in a club in Newcastle, England, where it was sung by the Northumbrian folk singer Johnny Handle.
 The Animals were on tour with Chuck Berry and chose it because they wanted something distinctive to sing.

 The Animals had begun featuring their arrangement of "The House of the Rising Sun" during a joint concert tour with Chuck Berry, using it as their closing number to differentiate themselves from acts that always closed with straight rockers.
-It got a tremendous reaction from the audience, convincing initially reluctant producer Mickie Most that it had hit potential, and between tour stops the group went to a small recording studio, De Lane Lea Studios on Kingsway in London to capture it.
+It elicited a tremendous reaction from the audience, convincing initially reluctant producer Mickie Most that it had hit potential, and between tour stops the group went to a small recording studio, De Lane Lea Studios on Kingsway in London to capture it.
+The song was first performed in a concert in Bellingham Town Hall, in Northumberland.